AshRepartoFerramenta/AshRepartoFerramenta/README.md

 Hi Everyone,

-I'm Damiano Aka Ash,a new guy in this huge DevWorld .After a long time spent on Financial and Marketing fields I've decided to move on a different place studing
+I'm Damiano Aka Ash,a new guy in this huge DevWorld .After a long time spent on Financial and Marketing fields I've decided to move on a different

-as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge.Love my life,my dog and my wife.I'm an Optimistic person,nature and
+place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge.Love my life,my dog and my wife.

-travel lovers.
+I'm an Optimistic person,nature and travel lovers.

 - 🔭 I’m currently working on calm,spend a lot of time on my MacBro.